Posted on

 Get the most out of those big leaves of cabbage and make enough comfort food for the whole family.
 Use techniques like blanching, sauteing filling ingredients according to cook time, and casserole baking.

-• Stock Pot
+• Stock Pot for blanching

 • Bowl of Ice Water